rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     !!! question

-        Explain the purpose of foreground and background processes, and how they  are managed using `fg` and `bg` commands.
+        Explain the foreground and background process' purpose, and how they are managed using `fg` and `bg` commands.

 #### To start a process in the background

-1. The `&` symbol can be used to launch a process that immediately runs in the background.
-For example to start off the `sleep` command in the background type:
+1. The `&` symbol can launch a process that immediately runs in the background.
+For example, to start the `sleep` command in the background type:

     ```bash
     sleep 300 &